Khalidismail876/Unit-2/README.md

 The year is 2050 and many people want to explore different planets, but one problem that they are facing is they can't communicate with other planets.
 This is happening due to lack of developing advance communicating tools.
 We are assigned to make a communicating tool that connect Earth, Moon, and Mars.
 Since its hard to transfer all the data from Earth to Mars, we made moon be the mediator of Earth and Mars.
 The people in Mars wanted all their communicaton system as Binary Code and for people in the moon to transfer the informaion from Earth to Binary Code they require the communication system from eath be Morse Code.
 The reverse has to happen to, Mars people will send binary Code to moon and moon peoeple will convert binary code to Morse code.

 A company called Mantion decided to send astronauts to moon and Mars but they are lucking one important componant to make their trip possible.
 This componant is communication, for the company to communicate with their astronauts and record all their discoveries and help them with their need, they strongly require a communication system.
 The owner of the Mantion seeked for communication developers and here he found us.
 After we had a little interview with him, we gathered that the communication system that he requires has to be developed in a way that his astronauts don't have to struggle learning it.
 This means that the communication system need to be simple.
 Another thing that we gathered after talking to him is that his communication system need to have only two buttons to limit number of buttons they will use.
-HE STATED THAT MORE INFORMATION ABOUT THE CRITERIA OF THE COMMUNICATION SYSTEM WILL ARRIVE.

 ### Proposed Solution

 As we have gathered enough information about the communication system, we decided to come up with a proposed solution.
 The communication system need to be created with Arduino rather than Bash, to check the reason why REFERT to Comparison between Bash and Arduino.
 We create a code that runs like a matrix and you use one of the buttons as to change the letters, numbers, SEND, SPACE, and DELETE.
 The other button, you use it to select the letter, number, SEND, SPACE, or DELETE when you are writing your message.
-One way we will make this possible is by using Binary system which will allow us to send those messages.
+One way we will make this possible is by using Binary system, and Morse code which will allow us to send those messages.
 Since the only way that the stations could communicate is by using our communication system, what would happen if the communication system fails?
 This will cause the astronauts to be out of communication and things could turn out not so great for them.
 So to avoid any communication system fails, We will install a 100W light on every station which they will turn on eveytime they recieve a message from another station.
 This will prevent the sender to worry if their messages are recieved or not.

-MORE SOLUTION WILL COME WHEN ALL THE CRITEA IS DELIVERED.
+We will install LCD display that shows the astronauts who are using all the letter that are in the programe.
+This display will also help the astronauts to see if their message is send by recieving a message saying "MESSAGE SENT".
+For the stations in Earth and Moon, they will use one light Bulb to show the morse code message while Mars and Moon stations have two light Bulb that show the Binary Code message.
+Moon station will have a multiple programs since it's between Earth and Mars.
+This station will recieve and send both Binary and Morse.

 **Evaluation of Arduino and Bash**